 ATP 855 is located in the Cooper-Eromanga Basin on the eastern side of the Queensland and South Australian border.
 PRL's 33-49 are adjacent to ATP 855 on the western side of the border and both permits share part of the Nappamerri Trough.
-The Nappamerri Trough is one of the most advanced shale and basin centred gas provinces in Australia.
-The Moomba to Ballera Gas Pipeline traverses the block and the area is surrounded by existing oil and gas production units.
+ATP 855 is located in the Nappamerri Trough, the largest of the six troughs within the Cooper Basin.
+The tenement covers the deepest part of the trough, containing the thickest sequence of Permian sediments in the entire Cooper Basin.
+It is within these sediments that a very large, unconventional, basin-centred gas resource has been discovered that extends across the entire tenement.
 ATP 855 occupies a total area of 1,679km².

 Conventional and unconventional oil and gas.

 Update on ATP 855

 Icon has 100% interest in, and is Operator of, the ATP 855 tenement and the basin-centred gas resource that it contains.
 The permit is currently half way through a four year Later Work Program and is compliant in all areas of operation and reporting.